 Vision Health Pioneers Incubator is funded by the European Social Fund and the State of Berlin.
-The 2022-2023 program is funded by the European Union as part of the response to the Covid-19 pandemic.
 Given that our program is 100% publicly funded, the following eligibility criteria must be satisfied.
 Please read them carefully below:

 We are looking for technical, digital and new solutions in the healthcare sector that can be implemented into the German healthcare system.
 We do not have a specific area we focus on within the life science and healthcare space – all early stage ideas and prototypes are welcome!